Wine Scores: Flavor Matters in Wine, Points Belong on the Ping Pong Table

 Featured in Bonjour Paris, www.bonjourparis.com

-Readers of this column will know that I find point scores for wine generally unhelpful, if not absolutely counterproductive.
-The reasons for this are various, but they were all highlighted a week or two ago, when I received an email notice from one of my favorite wine retailers.
-It announced the fact that they were taking orders for futures purchases for the 2007 Châteauneuf du Pape, Château de Beaucastel.
+Readers of this column will know that I find point scores for wine generally unhelpful, if not counterproductive.
+The reasons for this are various, but they were all highlighted a week or two ago when I received an email notice from one of my favorite wine retailers.
+It announced the fact that they were taking orders for future purchases for the 2007 Châteauneuf du Pape, Château de Beaucastel.

 Now, 2007 is thought to be a fine vintage year in the Rhône Valley as elsewhere, and for years – at least since I greatly enjoyed a case of their fine 1978 – Château de Beaucastel has been thought to be one of the finest Châteauneufs.
 My wife and I visited the property several years ago, and shared an afternoon with the Perrin brothers, sampling their fine wines (the white is also worth your notice, although it is somewhat harder to find) and enjoying their detailed explanations of how their grapes are grown, and the wine assembled.
 Their wines generally since that date have been enjoyable, as the rest of the appellation raises its sights.